 Occasionally having sex with someone and having to pretend each encounter means nothing is painful.

-Watching countless women openly flirt with, giggle over, and try to seduce someone you want is just agonizing.
+Watching countless women openly flirt with, giggle over, and try to seduce someone you want is just agonising.

 I want to be vital.
 Even more than that, I want him to find me endearing rather than annoying.
 I want to be beautiful to him instead of cute.
 I want him to display some kind of emotion towards me and not just shag me.
 I want to be intelligent to him instead of a know-it-all.
 I want him to be captivated with my idiosyncrasies, mesmerized by my bad habits, and I want him to adore all the wonderful things about me that make me…me.

-I want him to realize all the minor details about me and appreciate them.
+I want him to realise all the minor details about me and appreciate them.
 I want him to occasionally glance from his work and wonder what I'm doing at that exact moment.
-I want him to seek me out before I want to write an owl to him…and because this hasn't happened, because this will probably never happen, I'm leaving.
+I want him to seek me out before I write an owl to him.
+And because none of this has happened, because none of this will probably ever happen, I'm leaving.

 "Pretty girl like you shouldn't be sitting all alone."

 I look up and over to see Theodore Nott sitting on the barstool next to me.
 He's smoking a cigarette and drinking a glass of Firewhisky and I don't think he knows who I am because if he did, he wouldn't have complimented me.
 I haven't seen him since his father received the Dementor's kiss after the war; punishment for crimes committed as a Death Eater.
 Pansy told me he left the Wizarding World with his mother, so to see him here tonight piques my interest, mildly.

 Instantly, he recognises my voice.
 "Granger?"
 He looks at me with wide eyes, "Hermione Granger?"